SamOBrienOlinger/spoodle-space-pp5/README.md

 # **SpoodleSpace**

-**[SpoodleSpace](https://spoodle-space-pp5.herokuapp.com/)** was developed and submmitted as my fifth Profile Portfolio Project as part of the Advanced Frontend specialization for Code Institute's Diploma in full-stack software development.
+**[SpoodleSpace](https://spoodle-space-pp5.herokuapp.com/)** was developed and submitted as my fifth Profile Portfolio Project as part of the Advanced Frontend specialization for Code Institute's Diploma in full-stack software development.

 # ![**SpoodleSPACE**](src/assets/README.md-postpage.jpg)

-This project introduces a new range of features and funcionalities that offer Users a valuable expansion on my fourth Profile Portfolio Project, **[Cockapoo Club](https://home-cockapoo-club-pp4.herokuapp.com)**, a website used by a fictional online community of dog owners, specifically owners of a breed called 'Cockapoos' (a Cocker Spaniel-Poodle cross) sometimes reffered to as 'Spoodles' (combining the words 'Spaniel' and Poodle').
+This project introduces a new range of features and functionalities that offer Users a valuable expansion on my fourth Profile Portfolio Project, **[Cockapoo Club](https://home-cockapoo-club-pp4.herokuapp.com)**, a website used by a fictional online community of dog owners, specifically owners of a breed called 'Cockapoos' (a Cocker Spaniel-Poodle cross) sometimes referred to as 'Spoodles' (combining the words 'Spaniel' and Poodle').

-Since inital iterations based on this original concept, on offer here is a different set of features and functionalities which have evolved into a significantly more immersive, interactive and fuller experience for users.
-The added value of this project is rooted in offering users the only social media platform of its kind, as far as I am aware, that is tailored secifically for  all Cockapoo owners around the world.
+Since initial iterations based on this original concept, on offer here is a different set of features and functionalities which have evolved into a significantly more immersive, interactive and fuller experience for users.
+The added value of this project is rooted in offering users the only social media platform of its kind, as far as I am aware, that is tailored specifically for  all Cockapoo owners around the world.

-This platform is intended to not only meet the demand for learning and interacting in a fun way from others who share the expereince of having Cockapoos in their lives, but also to increase that demand.
+This platform is intended to not only meet the demand for learning and interacting in a fun way from others who share the experience of having Cockapoos in their lives, but also to increase that demand.
 This platform provides a rare opportunity to establish and develop their own very unique online community.

 - View the deployed website **[Here](https://spoodle-space-pp5.herokuapp.com)**

 - View the repository on Github **[Here](https://github.com/SamOBrienOlinger/spoodle-space-pp5)**.

 - View the backend repository on Github **[Here](https://github.com/SamOBrienOlinger/drf-spoodle-space)**.

 ## Contents